minwook-shin/q2a-korean-translation/README.md

 Q2A 1.7.x

 ## thanks to
-cogniti		Thank you for bug fixes.
+cogniti,		Thank you for bug fixes.

-yeon333		Thank you for year,month fixes.
+yeon333,		Thank you for year,month fixes.

-commaniakr		Thank you for Fix incorrect translation.
+commaniakr,		Thank you for Fix incorrect translation.

-revi		Thank you for Modify spaces
+revi,		Thank you for Modify spaces

 ##package download
 ###download [here](https://github.com/minwook-shin/q2a-korean-translation/archive/master.zip)